Cosmo-Tech/Babylon-End-User-Doc/docs/tutorial/index.md

 ---
 # Tutorials

-A list of tutorials to start using babylon v4 and v5
+A list of tutorials to start using Babylon v4 and v5.

 <main class="grid" markdown>

 <article markdown>
 <div class="text" markdown>
-:material-roman-numeral-1: __My First Implementation to Populating Vault__
+:material-roman-numeral-1: __Populating Vault__

 ---
-This guide shows how to install and configure Vault with initialization variables
+This guide shows how to install and configure Vault with initialization variables.

 ---
 <footer markdown>